weewx-mqtt/publish/docs/common-options/topics/index.md

 ## The `[[topics]]` section

-This has the the MQTT topics that are to be published to along with options used to control processing of the messages.
+This has the MQTT topics that are to be published to along with options used to control processing of the messages.

+ignore = true can be used to ignore all fields and only include fields or aggregates